devstress/FLINK.NET/README.md

 ## Project Status (Placeholder)

-*(TODO: Add a brief section on the current development status, what's implemented, and what's next.
+*(TODO: Add a brief section on the current development status, what''s implemented, and what''s next.
 This will be updated as the project progresses.)*

-## Getting Involved (Placeholder)
+## Getting Involved & Contribution

-*(TODO: Add information on how to contribute, report issues, or get in touch with the development team.)*
+We welcome contributions from everyone to help make Flink.NET a robust and feature-rich stream processing engine for the .NET ecosystem!

+If you are a senior-level (or above) engineer from a top technology company and are interested in becoming an admin with merge rights, please reach out to the project maintainers and provide a link to your LinkedIn profile for consideration.

-## License (Placeholder)
+## License

-*(TODO: Specify the open-source license for the project, e.g., Apache 2.0, MIT.)*
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details (once created) or visit [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).